Managing obesity in children and adolescents

 Intensive dietary approaches

 Adolescents with obesity-related risks or complications or more severe obesity may benefit from more intensive dietary approaches.
 Very Low Energy Diets (VLEDs), consisting of a significantly reduced energy intake of approximately 800kcal/day, and often involving the use of nutritionally complete meal replacement supplements, are one such option.
 VLEDs are designed to induce ketosis and therefore suppress appetite.
-Children and adolescents experienced weight reduction in the short-term (up to 20 weeks), with greater weight loss in adolescents, with the use of formulated meal replacements in an inpatient setting.14 Restrictive diets such as these should only be prescribed for short-term use by experienced multidisciplinary teams.
+Children and adolescents experienced weight reduction in the short-term (up to 20 weeks), with greater weight loss in adolescents, with the use of formulated meal replacements in an inpatient setting.18 Restrictive diets such as these should only be prescribed for short-term use by experienced multidisciplinary teams.

 Low-carbohydrate dietary approaches are re-emerging as as a popular method of weight reduction in adults.
-These typically include a carbohydrate restriction of 30−120g of carbohydrate per day.
-In children and adolescents, short-term (< 6 months) low-carbohydrate approaches may have a greater reduction in BMI and BMI z-score when compared to a low-fat intervention, but in the longer term they do not appear to have a more beneficial impact on weight than a standard reduced calorie approach.15 Low-carbohydrate diets may benefit young people with pre-diabetes or type 2 diabetes, insulin resistance or non-alcoholic fatty liver disease and research in these areas is underway.
+These typically include a carbohydrate restriction of 30-120g of carbohydrate per day.
+In adolescents, short-term (< 6 months) low-carbohydrate approaches may have a greater reduction in BMI and BMI z-score when compared to a low-fat intervention, but in the longer term they do not appear to have a more beneficial impact on weight than a standard reduced calorie approach.19 Low-carbohydrate diets may benefit young people with pre-diabetes or type 2 diabetes, insulin resistance or non-alcoholic fatty liver disease and research in these areas is underway.

 Drug interventions